Weddings & Events

 The 19th-century charm of the Morgan Suites makes a perfect spot for cozy receptions or relaxed business meetings.
 The Morgan East room can accommodate up to 70 guests and the Morgan West room can accommodate up to 45 guests.
 These rooms can either be rented together or separately.

 Please Note: Steamboat Sabino is currently undergoing a major restoration in the Museum’s Henry B. duPont Preservation Shipyard.
-The majority of the restoration will be complete by early summer 2016 when she will be launched back into the water, however, the vessel will operate as a dockside exhibit for the foreseeable future until her boiler is replaced.
+The majority of the restoration will be complete by summer 2016 when she will be launched back into the water, however, the vessel will operate as a dockside exhibit for the foreseeable future until her boiler is replaced.
+For questions about using Sabino as a venue, please call Coastal Gourmet at 860.572.1111.

 Hold your ceremony at the historic Greenmanville Church and you are a pleasant stroll away from your reception — no matter where on grounds you choose to have it.